 This isn’t a reason not to bet ante-post.
 After-all if you can back a horse at 20/1 ante post with 3 places at 1/5 odds that may be better than getting the same horse at 10/1 with 4 places and 1/4 odds on the day of the race.

 There are now a lot of long and short term existing customer offers that can add a lot of value if you bet on races regularly.
 This is especially true at a meeting like the Cheltenham Festival where there are 28 top level races on.

 The lower overheads for bookmakers in running a website vs a betting shop is one reason why you get so many more free bet, money back and insurance deals online.
 These are not there to con you, they are simply retention deals to ensure your long term custom.
 Terms and conditions and eligibility requirements do apply to them all though, so make sure you do read them first, so you know what you are getting and how to get it.

 Over Cheltenham these promotions can often be run at cost or even a loss to the betting site.
-They do this because they know that at lot of genuine bettors like to wager on Cheltenham and therefore the thought process is they will give you high profile offers without making a profit now in the hope you will like them and choose to place future bets with them.
+They do this because they know that at lot of genuine bettors like to wager on Cheltenham, so the thought process is that they will give you high profile offers without making a profit now, in the hope you will like them and choose to place future bets with them in the future.

 My advice is therefore certainly do take advantage of these promotions.
 Faller insurance, money back second, or even money back if you lose, racing free bets and bonuses, best odds guaranteed, odds boosts and price boosts, enhanced place terms, disqualification offers, lucky bet enhancements and free bet clubs.
 If you like to bet on the tote then there are also very high end totepool deals available over the festival.